nammayatri/nammayatri/Backend/README.md

 ## FAQs

-1. I can't figure out the project structure.
+### I can't figure out the project structure.

 Please refer to the [Project Structure Section](#project-structure)

-1. In Visual Studio Code Terminal, I get the error ```Assertion `path != ""' failed.```.
+### In Visual Studio Code Terminal, I get the error ```Assertion `path != ""' failed```.

 This appears to be [a bug in the VSCode direnv extension](https://github.com/NixOS/nix/issues/6409#issuecomment-1407799718).
-Run `unset NIX_STORE` in the terminal to fix it.
+Run `unset NIX_STORE && direnv reload` in the VSCode terminal to fix it.

-1. How to find out where a library dependency is specified in Nix?
+### How to find out where a library dependency is specified in Nix?

 Run `nix run github:nix-community/nix-melt` to navigate and find that transitive flake input specifying the dependency you are looking for.
 You can also inspect the `flake.lock` file.

-1. TBD...

 [nammayatri]: https://www.nammayatri.in/
 [haskell]: https://www.haskell.org/